William M. Tweed: Evaluations

 Tweed recognized that the support of his constituency was necessary for him to remain in power, and as a consequence he used the machinery of the city's government to provide numerous social services, including building more orphanages, almshouses and public baths.
 Tweed also fought for the New York State Legislature to donate to private charities of all religious denominations, and subsidize Catholic schools and hospitals.
 From 1869 to 1871, under Tweed's influence, the state of New York spent more on charities than for the entire time period from 1852 to 1868 combined.
-Tweed also pushed through funding for a teachers college and prohibition of corporal punishment in schools, as well as salary increases for school teachers.

-During Tweed's regime, the main business thoroughfare Broadway was widened between 34th Street and 59th Street, land was secured for the Metropolitan Museum of Art, and the Upper East Side and Upper West Side were developed and provided the necessary infrastructure – all to the benefit of the purses of the Tweed Ring, but also, ultimately, to the benefit of the people of the city.
+During Tweed's regime, the main business thoroughfare Broadway was widened between 34th Street and 59th Street, land was secured for the Metropolitan Museum of Art, and the Upper East Side and Upper West Side were developed and provided the necessary infrastructure – all to the benefit of the purses of the Tweed Ring.

 Hershkowitz blames the implications of Thomas Nast in Harper's Weekly and the editors of The New York Times, which both had ties to the Republican party.
 In part, the campaign against Tweed diverted public attention from Republican scandals such as the Whiskey Ring.

 Tweed himself wanted no particular recognition of his achievements, such as they were.
 When it was proposed, in March 1871, when he was at the height of his power, that a statue be erected in his honor, he declared: "Statues are not erected to living men ...
 I claim to be a live man, and hope (Divine Providence permitting) to survive in all my vigor, politically and physically, some years to come."
 One of Tweed's unwanted legacies is that he has become "the archetype of the bloated, rapacious, corrupt city boss".

 Middle name

-Tweed never signed his name with anything other than a plain "M.", and his middle name is often mistakenly listed as "Marcy".
-His actual middle name was "Magear", his mother's maiden name.
-Tweed's son's name was William Magear Tweed Jr.
+Tweed never signed his middle name with anything other than a plain "M.", and his middle name is often mistakenly listed as "Marcy".
+His actual middle name was Magear, his mother's maiden name.

 Confusion derived from a Nast cartoon with a picture of Tweed supplemented with a quote from William L. Marcy, the former governor of New York.